phalcon-orphanage/docs/en/devtools-installation.md

 </div>

 <a name='overview'></a>
-# Phalcon Developer Tools on Linux
+# Phalcon Developer Tools Installation
-These steps will guide you through the process of installing Phalcon Developer Tools for Linux.
+These steps will guide you through the process of installing Phalcon Developer Tools for Linux, macOS and Windows.

 <a name='prerequisites'></a>
 ## Prerequisites